security-notes/infobyte-faraday-wiki/Docker-Installation-Professional-and-Corporate.md

 #### Enviroment Variables

-In case you don't have a configuration file you'll need to set some env variables.
+In case you don't have a configuration file you'll need to set some environment variables.
 These come with default values so you'll need to customize some or all of them depending on your installation config.

 ```